 We’re continuing to operate to support retailers and consumers at this challenging time.
-We’re posting here daily about our Coronavirus (COVID-19) response and courier service updates.
+We’re posting here regularly about our Coronavirus (COVID-19) response and courier service updates.

 To protect our people and minimise potential disruption to our service, we’ve introduced the following precautionary measures during the Coronavirus (Covid-19) outbreak, in addition to our normal Health & Safety practices: